-When a student is absent from school for fourteen (14) consecutive calendar days excluding holidays and scheduled breaks, the faculty will notify the Academic Dean/Director of Education who, on the date of violation, must determine whether the student plans to return to school or has withdrawn.
+When a student is absent from school for fourteen (14) consecutive calendar days excluding holidays and scheduled breaks, the faculty will notify the Executive Director (or Academic Dean/Campus Director) who, on the date of violation, must determine whether the student plans to return to school or has withdrawn.
 This determination must follow these guidelines:

 - All students who state they will not return to school shall be promptly withdrawn; - All students who state they will return must: - 1.
-Attend class within five (5) calendar days of the violation; - 2.
-File an appeal within five (5) calendar days of the violation; - 3.
+Attend class the next scheduled class after the violation and must post positive attendance the next scheduled class after the violation - 2.
+File an appeal within five (5) calendar days after the date of violation - 3.
 Have perfect attendance while the appeal is pending.

-Failure to comply with one or more of the three requirements will result in the student being withdrawn from all courses and dismissed from school.
+Failure to comply with one or more of the requirements listed above will result in the student being withdrawn from all courses and dismissed from school.